 Nikolai Vassilievich's string bag tilts on the side, and the carrots all tumble down in a fan of "i's, /i:/" as in "shit Street."

 "Come on, let's buy the little fool some chocolate," Andrey says.
 He is not upset.
 So much the better.
-Didn't he tell me a thousand times that honest studying is not worth the hassle?
+Didn't he tell me a thousand times, honest studying is not worth the hassle?
 At last I can do something useful.
 Now that he has become a market dealer himself, I can take his place at the counter beside Nikolai Vassilievich.
 There is so much to sell, so many millions to earn.
 Andrey himself has not needed to come to the State Examination.
-He sent the rector a hundred pairs of socks, which are enough for a "satisfactory," and not even Lubov Gavrilovna could do anything about it.
+He sent the rector 100 pairs of socks, which are enough for a "satisfactory," and not even Lubov Gavrilovna could do anything about it.

 With no haste, already in possession of the intellectually unobliging diploma in English Phililogy with honors, Tanya picks up the receiver.
 She hears an unfamiliar male voice on the line.
 "Could I speak to Miss Tatyana Prokopenko, please?
-There is a matter of some importance that I would like to discuss with her."
+There is a matter of some importance I would like to discuss with her."